Updated December 23, 2017

 Zip-top bags.
 Dirty clothes hamper, icepack, camera raincoat, camera incubator to prevent condensation, food and snack storage, packing cube, outfit organizer, nausea bag, reusable wet wipes dispenser, space saver, 3-1-1 bag, wet swimsuit bag, washing machine, currency bag, leak-proof and waterproof storage unit, file folder… the possibilities are endless, making them very handy indeed.
 Pack several, of different sizes.

 Carabiners.
 A durable carabiner is strong enough to attach a daypack to a backpack, or carry several bags of groceries.
-A locking mountaineering carabiner is sufficiently unusual in appearance that it can be a deterrent to opportunistic thieves when used to secure belongings to stationary objects.
+A locking mountaineering carabiner can be a deterrent to opportunistic thieves.
+Use one to secure belongings to stationary objects.

 There are lightweight versions of carabiners, S-biners and cable key rings with screw locks.
 These are useful for attaching lightweight items such as shoes, sunscreen, cap, water bottle, travel mug, flashlight, compass or wet bathing suit to a backpack, belt loop or purse.
 Those that are difficult to open are useful for securing adjacent zipper cords on bags to deter pickpockets.

-They can also be used for hanging wet or dry clothing… or, attaching anything to anything, just about anywhere.
+They can also be used for hanging wet or dry clothing… or, attaching anything to anything else, just about anywhere.

 Do you have a MacGyver kit for travellers?
 If so what does it contain?
 What additional uses have you found for the items in my kit?